The Theory of Money, Part 18

 Breakdown of the payments banks receive.
 Each time a debtor makes a monthly loan payment, some portion of the payment goes to paying interest, and the rest goes to paying down the principal.
 Let’s pretend each bank actually takes each payment and stores the interest portion in the Revenue section of their vault, and the principal portion will be put in the Money to Lend section of their vault.

 What is this money in the Money to Lend section?
 It’s the extra Goldnotes they printed for the sake of lending and have now gotten back.
 Picture it as a big pile of Goldnotes.
-They could keep them in their vault (out of circulation) or even burn them, and it would be like they’d never printed them in the first place–their reserve ratio would go back up to where it was before, prices would drift back to what they were before, etc. The only lingering evidence that they had existed at all would be (1) the nice pile of money in the Revenue section of their vault, (2) whatever benefits accrued to society as a result of someone being able to borrow that money and do something with it, and (3) the aftermath of all the costs to society that that money induced (discussed thoroughly in Part 15).
+They could keep them in their vault (out of circulation) or even burn them, and either way it would be like they’d never printed them in the first place–their reserve ratio would go back up to where it was before, money prices would marginally drift back to what they were before, etc. The only lingering evidence that those Goldnotes had existed at all would be (1) the nice pile of money in the Revenue section of their vault, (2) whatever benefits accrued to society as a result of someone being able to borrow that money and do something with it, and (3) the aftermath of all the costs to society that that additional money induced (discussed thoroughly in Part 15).

 Did I just suggest the banker could burn that money he got back?
 Let’s not be crazy.
 No self-respecting banker would burn perfectly good money when it could be used again to lend out and start earning interest for him and his investors again!
 This is why this section of the vault is called the Money to Lend section.
 The banker is just waiting for enough Goldnotes to accrue in there so he can lend it to a new debtor.

 Then the bad crop happened, and a lot of people lost some or all of their annual income.
 Suddenly a lot of people were defaulting on their loans.
-And since Indie Bank was making the riskiest loans, it found itself with a higher default rate than its competitors.
+And since Independent Bank was making the riskiest loans, it found itself with a higher default rate than its competitors.

-Soon enough, Indie Bank’s Revenue section ran dry, and its leaders had three choices.
+Soon enough, Independent Bank’s Revenue section ran dry, and its leaders had three choices.
 They could (1) default on their payments to suppliers and employees, (2) print more Goldnotes and pay them with those, or (3) pay them directly with specie from the vault.
 Options 2 and 3 are basically the same–either way, the reserve ratio goes down and the vault gets further depleted of specie.

-Ok, I hope this clarifies how a bad crop (or any other financial shock) can lead to a bank’s reserves getting low and eventually trigger a bank run.
-Next week we’ll talk about how the bankers respond.
+Ok, I hope this clarifies how a bad crop (or any other financial shock) can lead to a bank’s reserves getting too low and eventually trigger a bank run.

 Leave a comment